-Prompted by the recent Covid-19 crisis and a corresponding upsurge in interest in time use diary design and data, the CTUR team have been working on two new projects relevant for: researching patterns of time use during the current lockdown; understanding cross-national patterns of social distancing; and informing policy-makers tasked with managing decisions about coming out of lockdown:
+Prompted by the recent COVID-19 crisis and a corresponding upsurge in interest in time use diary design and data, the CTUR team have been working on a range of projects involving data collection and analysis relevant to understanding patterns of time use behaviour across the waves of the pandemic, and assessing the infection risk associated with these patterns:

 Below: CaDDI demonstration video: